Sector No Limits

 Sector No Limits and Sector are Italian wristwatch and diving watch brands from the eponymous company.

 History

 It was founded in 1973 by Filippo Giardiello (then also owner of Philip Watch), in Naples, Italy; later the company was established in Neuchâtel, Switzerland.
 In 2001, it passed ownership to Bulgari's Opera Group and moved headquarters to Lugano, canton of Ticino, Switzerland.
-Since 2006 it is owned by the Morellato Group, basically manufacturers of jewellery, in Fratte di Santa Giustina in Colle near Padova, Italy, and is no longer active in Switzerland.
+Since 2006 it is owned by the Morellato Group, basically manufacturers of jewellery, in Fratte di Santa Giustina in Colle near Padua, Italy, and is no longer active in Switzerland.